 Imagine a quick, nonsurgical procedure that could reduce stubborn areas of fat.
 It’s virtually painless, touted as safe, and has zero downtime.
 Sound too good to be true?

 Meet cryolipolysis.
 Also known as fat freezing or CoolSculpting, the FDA-cleared procedure uses a wand-like device to break down fat cells with cold temperatures through 40–60 minute treatments.
-People start to see results just a few weeks later, finally seeing the size of the area shrink by about 25 percent six months after the procedure.
+People start to see results just a few weeks later, finally seeing the size of the area shrink by about

 But a very small portion of patients experience the exact opposite effect: The areas targeted by cryolipolysis actually become larger and firmer.
 And new research shows that the complication, known as paradoxical adipose hyperplasia (PAH), might actually be more common than experts previously thought.